 Intervention and Progress Monitoring Activity.
-Following the conclusion of all assessment activities for the comprehensive evaluation, students will seek out a student with autism in need of intervention or whose interventions would benefit from implementation support.
+Students will seek out a student with autism in need of intervention or whose interventions would benefit from implementation support.
 They will meet with the child's parent and/or teacher, and conduct a Needs Identification Interview to learn about and clearly define the target behavior(s).
-Target behaviors should include the desired behavior to increase, as well as any disruptive behavior in need of decreasing, if its occurring instead of and appears to be functionally related to the desired target behavior.
+Target behaviors should include the desired behavior to increase, as well as any disruptive behavior in need of decreasing, if it is occurring instead of and appears to be functionally related to the desired target behavior.

 Students should work with the parent and teacher to obtain 3 - 5 baseline measurements of the target behavior(s), and engage in appropriate needs analysis activities as indicated by the presenting concern and consultees' goals.
 Students will then research several appropriate EBI for the target concerns, discuss preferences for intervention with the parent and/or teacher, and share implementation materials with them, to attempt the intervention.
 These should include the relevant AFIRM module link, and a brief 10 - 15 minute recorded presentation or recorded meeting in which the graduate consultant reviews the rationale for the intervention and goes over relevant implementation materials that the graduate consultant has located or created.
 Relevant implementation materials can include: data monitoring systems, reminders of implementation steps, self-evaluations of implementation fidelity, reinforcement systems, and any other relevant tools.
-If the graduate consultant is able to record a meeting with the parent and/or teacher, the meeting should also include practice of the implementation steps.
+If the graduate consultant is able to record a meeting with the parent and/or teacher, the meeting should also include consultees' practice of the implementation steps.